 Outages, we can handle.
 But working from home on a sunny day?
-This doesn’t feel right.
+Working from home doesn’t feel right.
 Welcome to the world of social distancing.

 Struggling with the shift?
-As a teleworker myself, here are four working from home myths and ways you can be successful in a social distance-driven world.
+As a teleworker myself, here are 4 working from home myths and ways you can be successful in a social distance-driven world.

 Try not to work where you relax.
 Instead, create a space you will identify with work.
 Take the time to make sure you have the tools you’ll need, including a ring light webcam (I use a Kiyo Razer) for meetings.